Jae Baeli Admin

 Espionage: the classic international spy novel, which is enjoying a resurgence with one important change: where spies used to battle enemy spies, they now battle terrorists.

 Forensic: a thriller featuring the work of forensic experts, whose involvement often puts their own lives at risk.
-Historical: a thriller taking place in a specific and recognizable historic period.

 Horror: a story—generally featuring some monstrous villain in which fear and violence play a major part, complete with graphic descriptions.